 Councils are responsible for signposting paths, but tight budgets and overstretched responsibilities means it often falls to the bottom of the list of priorities.
 Right now, more than half the network is still waiting to be marked.

 Ramblers Cymru want to be part of the solution by running a campaign on the matter.
 We want to raise awareness about signage, its benefits and what we can do together to solve some of the problems on the network.

-To pilot the project, we will be working with two neighbouring local authorities in South East Wales - Torfaen and Monmouthshire.
+To pilot the project, we worked with two neighbouring local authorities in South East Wales - Torfaen and Monmouthshire.

-The first step of the project will involve collecting information on the state of signposts in both counties.
+The first step of the project was to collect information on the state of signposts in both counties.

-We’re looking for a team of volunteers to help us with this!
-Volunteers will receive training on how to record missing and damaged signs and will go out in their own time to check the signposts in an assigned area and will then input this a database.
+We gave volunteers training on how to record missing and damaged signs, where they went out in their own time to check the signposts in an assigned area and then input this a database.

 The data collected will help us better understand the state of the signage and will be used to make the case for better support for signposting and access.